punithyc/Data-analysis-using-sql-on-youtube-dataset/README.md

 * 10.calculate which category youtubers are earning more in each country monthly and round it to 2 decimal
 * 11.which category youtubers are getting more views in each country monthly

+# Conclusion
+Through SQL queries and analysis of the YouTube dataset, several insights regarding video trends, engagement, views and income were uncovered

+# Resources
 [DataSet-Link](https://www.kaggle.com/datasets/nelgiriyewithana/global-youtube-statistics-2023)